 Bylaws/Legislation/Rules Committee - The Bylaws/Legislation/Rules Committee shall be responsible for review and recommendation as to any changes proposed to these Bylaws, the NI Certificate of Incorporation or other corporate documents, and rules, policies and procedures of NI, particularly as to (a) form, (b) consistency with existing Bylaws, corporate documents and rules, policies and procedures of both NI and USA Swimming, and (c) integration of such proposals into existing documents.
 This committee shall assist the Administrative Vice Chair in maintaining any Policies and Procedures Manual for NI.

-Disability/Diversity Committee – The Disability/Diversity Committee shall be responsible for developing, coordinating, enhancing and implementing swimming programs for the disabled and economically disadvantaged populations in NI.
+Diversity Committee – The Diversity Committee shall be responsible for developing, coordinating, enhancing and implementing swimming programs for the economically disadvantaged populations in NI

 Safe Sport Committee - The purpose of the NI Safe Sport Committee is to ensure implementation of the USA Swimming’s Safe Sport policies, guidelines, educational programs, reporting and adjudication procedures which are intended to help provide as safe, healthy and positive environment as possible for all USA Swimming members.
 The Safe Sport Committee will: